Yuying-Jin/CS421proj/README.md

+Source code of the porject.
 All changes goes to this branch.